Herbal medicines and homeopathic remedies

 Herbal medicines that are mass produced and sold over the counter need to be licensed and granted a tradition herbal registration (THR).

 However, it’s important to note that herbal medicines made specially for an individual or bought online or by mail order don’t need to be licensed.
-These medicines run the risk of being unlicensed, substandard, fake or even contaminated.
+These medicines may run the risk of having no license, being substandard, fake or even contaminated.

 So if you want to try a herbal medicine to treat a brain tumour, it’s best to look for THR on the packaging.
 But, be aware that a THR-labelled product:

-- is intended only for minor conditions that can be self-medicated and don’t need medical supervision, such as coughs, colds or general aches and pains, so is not likely to be intended to treat brain tumours
+- is intended only for minor conditions that can be self-treated and don’t need medical supervision, such as coughs, colds or general aches and pains, so is not likely meant to treat brain tumours

 - could be harmful when used for more serious conditions like brain tumours, especially if you delay seeking medical advice